 Each semester, Roll Call will begin two weeks prior to the first day of classes.
 The purpose of Roll Call is to confirm your intention to enroll, followed by a review of your address, phone, emergency contacts and FERPA Directory Information Disclosure.
-Students are required to log on to DORI to complete the Roll Call process and a response is required no later than the last day of the first week of classes.
+Students are required to log on to the Duquesne University Portal to complete the Roll Call process and a response is required no later than the last day of the first week of classes.